-Retirement planning in New Jersey comes with a unique set of considerations that generic national planning frameworks often miss.
-Between New Jersey's state income tax structure, property tax realities, healthcare costs, and the question of whether to stay in-state or relocate, NJ residents face a more complex planning landscape than most.
+Retirement planning in New Jersey can come with a unique set of considerations that generic national planning frameworks often miss.
+Between New Jersey's state income tax structure, property tax realities, healthcare costs, and the question of whether to stay in-state or relocate, New Jersey residents can often face a more complex planning landscape than other state residents.

-This guide covers the key components of effective retirement planning for New Jersey families — from state-specific tax strategies to income sequencing and portfolio design for the distribution phase of life.
+This guide covers what we believe are the key components of effective retirement planning for New Jersey families — from state-specific tax strategies to income sequencing and portfolio design for the distribution phase of life.

 New Jersey Retirement Tax Rules: What You Need to Know

 New Jersey has a graduated state income tax with a top rate of 10.75% — one of the highest in the country.
-However, the state also provides meaningful retirement income exclusions that can significantly reduce your tax burden if structured correctly.
+However, the state also provides meaningful retirement income exclusions that, if structured properly, can have the potential to significantly reduce your tax burden.

 Key NJ retirement tax considerations include: